kumararvind10/BlackJack/README.md

     2. gameHistorySchema -- For saving Data after each round in game.

- *Total 4 RESTful HTTP API i have created for a simple game functionality listening on port 8080 (or you can asign any poort based on availability using enviroment variable "PORT" using process.env.PORT = PortNumber.
+ *Total 4 RESTful HTTP API i have created for a simple game functionality listening on port 8080 (or you can asign any poort based on availability using environment variable "PORT" using process.env.PORT = PortNumber.
   Ex = process.env.PORT = 8000.
  --------------------------------------------------------------------------------------------------------------------
   1. Api endpoint --   This api for starting the game with some set of deck.